 Recent droughts have resulted in over 2 million California homes listed as high risk for wildfires.
 Worse, in 2017, wildfires contributed to 46 fatalities and over 200 non-fatal injuries in California.
-Urban areas, like Santa Rosa, previously listed as low risk for fire hazards, have now had whole subdivisions burn down.
+Urban areas, like Santa Rosa — previously listed as low risk for fire hazards — have now had whole subdivisions burn down.
 As a result, victims have filed for billions of dollars in fire claims.
 However, most insurance policies are written by a team of lawyers with knowledge of California fire claims.
 This can make it difficult to get a fair settlement, especially if you lost everything in a fire.
 Additionally, with such widespread devastation, it can take over a year to resolve your insurance claim.
 Then, contractors may charge more than insurance will ever pay to rebuild what you lost.
-In the meantime, victims of California fires may have nowhere to live and few resources to provide for their families.
+In the meantime, victims of California fires may have nowhere to live and few resources available to them to provide for their families.

-How Does Fire Insurance Work?
+How Does Filing a California Fire Insurance Claim Work?

 Fire insurance protects you and your assets by insuring you or your property under certain conditions and events.
 The details of fire insurance policies change depending on the asset, person, injury, fire type and geographical location.
 Insurance companies often rank different areas as low to high risk of fire, based on various factors.
 The higher the risk, the more challenging it is to file a successful claim and the higher the premium you pay.

 Unfortunately, fire insurance in California is constantly changing due to so many recent catastrophes.
 As a result, insurers are taking a hard look at fire claims.
-Be prepared: insurance adjusters will try to lower your claim.
+Be prepared — insurance adjusters will try to lower your claim.
 Tactics to lower settlements by insurance companies sometimes involve:

 - Cut Coverage: Your insurance company may change the terms of your policy without telling you.
 Unannounced coverage changes are common during policy renewals.
 Companies are so aggressive with this tactic that there is a proposed California state bill to limit these changes.